dorawengg/dorawengg/README.md

 I'm actively involved in web development projects through my participation in project teams and clubs at Cornell.
 These experiences are helping me hone my skills in a collaborative environment.

 #### Past Projects
-You can view all my past projects on [my personal website](https://dora-weng.vercel.app/#Home).
+You can view my favorite past projects on [my personal website](https://dora-weng.vercel.app/#Home).
 Each project reflects a step in my journey as a developer and a learner.

 #### Learning and Future Goals
-Currently, I'm expanding my skills in C++.
-My next goal is to dive into mobile app development!.
+Currently, I'm diving into mobile app development!.

 #### Personal Interests
 When I'm not coding, I love exploring new music on Spotify and learning different coffee recipes.
 (I love my cafe campus job)